-Is London the most magnificent city in the world?
-No other place in the world has such a famous queen as Elizabeth II and, the symbols like the Big Ben, House of Parliament, Tower of London and Buckingham Palace.
+It is London the most magnificent city in the world?
+No other place in the world has such a famous queen as Elizabeth II and, the symbols like Big Ben, House of Parliament, Tower of London, and Buckingham Palace.
 This, to say a few.
 Not to mention the Beatles, the most famous rock band in the world, founded in 1950 by John Lennon, Paul McCartney, Ringo Star, and George Harrison.

 The Beatles dragged crowds, established Rock in England in 1960, and changed the history of World Music.

 One of the symbols of London seems to float over Central London and has a privileged view over much of the city.
-Worth its to buy the tickets online: Standard Ticket Adults £27 and children £22
+Worth it is to buy the tickets online: Standard Ticket Adults £27 and children £22

 Big Ben and Parliament

 Guided visits to Parliament, exclusive to families with children, can be held every Saturday between October and February.
 In December and January, also on Fridays.
 (Adults £18.50 and children up to 15 yo free).
 Link for booking and information, here.

 A must for the whole family is the Natural History Museum in London.
 One of the most visited museums in the city, with more than 5 million visitors per year.
 There is much to see, and the main attractions of the Museum are:

 -Gallery of Life